View the prototype here

 Objective

-To help users find new recipes and provide them with the necessary tools and information to complete it through high-quality videos, images, and additional resource links.
+To help users find and complete new recipes by providing them with the necessary tools and information such as high-quality videos, images, and additional resource links.

 Hypothesis